edcs/mondo-php/README.md

 This package is a [PHP-HTTP](http://docs.php-http.org/en/latest/index.html) and [PSR-7](http://www.php-fig.org/psr/psr-7/) compatible client for accessing the Mondo API in your PHP projects.

+This package is currently in development, please use `dev-master` for now.

 ## Installation

 You can install this project using Composer.
 Though you'll need to choose your PHP-HTTP client before you can install